MichaelsPlayground/FirebaseUiTutorial/readme.md

 This is a sample app to demonstrate the usage of the 4 most used Firebase products - please visit the linked tutorials to setup the Firebase products in the Firebase console.

+*FirebaseUI is an open-source library for Android that allows you to quickly connect common UI elements to Firebase APIs.*

 ## Firebase Authentication

 This app uses 2 Sign-In provider: **Email/Password** and **Google account** authentication.